cgtuebingen/will-people-like-your-image/README.md

-# Will people like your image?
+# Will People like Your Image?

 TensorFlow implementation of estimating image aesthetics